Jaan Poska: Career

 On 24 February 1918, Poska was appointed the Minister of Foreign Affairs of Estonia.
 He worked in Western Europe for gaining diplomatic recognition to Estonia and participated in Paris Peace Conference.
-He led the peace talks with Soviet Russia and achieved Treaty of Tartu which was signed on 2 February 1920, and helped draft the first Estonian constitution.
+He led the peace talks with Soviet Russia and achieved Treaty of Tartu which was signed on 2 February 1920.
+He also helped to write the first Estonian constitution.

-When Poska died suddenly on 7 March 1920 at the early age of 54.
-20,000 Estonians attended his funeral.
+Poska died unexpectedly on 7 March 1920 at the age of 54.
+He was the first Estonian ever to be given a state funeral and over 20,000 people attended it.

+Personal life

+Poska's daughter Vera Poska-Grünthal was a leading Estonian feminist and lawyer who was married to politician and lawyer Timotheus Grünthal.
+The American lawyer Sharon L. Gleason is Jaan Poska's great granddaughter.
+The Canadian actress Alison Pill is Poska's great great granddaughter.